XinTongBUPT/Intern-Project-Video/README.md

 •	Improve the batch insert time of redemption 100,000 codes from 2 days to 45 second in Sku Central Server(Node.js)

 # Out of the Box experience (OOBE) application；

-With over a million registered product users worldwide using it that provides best in class user experience.

 Provides various features for the end user who has purchased a Seagate product by providing:

 1. Product Registration